Azure-Samples/azure-search-power-skills/Text/TextSummarization/README.md

 This skill is ideal for:

-1) Exploring your data to summarize and categorise your documents your data exploration phase
+1) Exploring your data to summarize and categorise your documents in the data exploration phase
 2) Using in conjunction with Azure Text Analytics or a Named Entity Recognition (NER) model and Latent Dirichlet Allocation (LDA) topic modelling to further identify areas of interest